dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_tasks_task.md

 		how to construct  `inventory.yaml` file.

-## Run Task From 3rd Party Module
+## Use Community Module Task

-It is possible to call any 3rd party Nornir task plugin function.
+It is possible to run any Nornir task plugin created by open source community.
 For example, to use `netmiko_send_commands` from `nornir_netmiko` module need to set plugin argument to `nornir_netmiko.tasks.netmiko_send_commands` value and supply `arguments` option to provide further task parameters.